-Key Transit System Design Factors:
+Key Transit System Design Factors

 - 1. Land use

 - 2. Social equity and environmental justice

 - 3. Financial sustainability

 - 4. Geographic equity

 - 5. Economic development

-- 6. Productivity and efficiency
+- 6. Productivitiy and efficiency

 - 7. Environmental sustainability

-Metro's Transit Manager of Service Development served as the project manager.
-An Interbranch Working Group supported the Executive Committee and Task Force's work.
+The 28 task force members were selected to represent a broad diversity of interests and perspectives.
+Three ex officio members represented King County Metro Transit, Sound Transit and the Washington State Legislature.
+An Executive Committee (County Executive and three County Council members) ensured that the task force carried out its approved work plan.
+Metro's Manager of Service Development served as the project manager.
+An Interbranch Working Group supported the Executive Committee and task force's work.
 Cedar River Group was hired to facilitate the process.
-The Task Force created two subgroups of Task Force members to delve into performance measures and cost control/efficiencies.
+The task force created two subgroups of task force members to delve into performance measures and cost control/efficiencies.

-The Task Force met from March through October 2010.
-The Task Force used a consensus-based decision-making approach, defining consensus as "all members can support or live with the Task Force recommendations."
-The Task Force agreed that if consensus was not unanimous, the differences of opinion would be included with the final recommendations.
-Task

-Force meetings were open to the public.
-The Task Force set aside time in each meeting for public comment and reviewed comments submitted on its Web site.
+The task force met from March through October 2010.
+The task force used a consensus-based decision-making approach, defining consensus as "all members can support or live with the task force recommendations."
+The task force agreed that if consensus was not unanimous, the differences of opinion would be included with the final recommendations. task force meetings were open to the public.
+The task force set aside time in each meeting for public comment and reviewed comments submitted on its website.